About the Author

 Most of my fiction is in free online venues, or reprinted here on my website.
 However, my Publications page lists a few anthologies that you should definitely buy.

-I don’t have a Patreon/Drip/etc because I receive adequate money from my day job, so go help out a writer with a tighter budget.
-But if you really want to support my work, consider backing the Escape Artists patreon!
+I don’t have a Patreon/etc because I receive adequate money from my day job, so go spend your money on a writer with a tighter budget, or subscribe to a few of the excellent genre magazines publishing short fiction in the modern age!

 Tell me something else!
 Down with the FAQ format!